 No products in the cart.

-How to Soundproof Your Room
+How to Soundproof Your Bedroom

-Soundproofing your living space can be a difficult task.
+Soundproofing your bedroom and other living spaces can be a difficult task.
 The first step is to understand how sound gets there, and what options you have to minimize it.
 With so much information available online, there can be a lot of confusion on the best techniques to soundproof rooms in your home.
 By understanding the noise sources creating sound problems for you, and the basic science behind how the sound is entering your home, you can diagnose a solution certain to reduce the unwanted noise.

 A Brief History: How Sound Travels